Shovel

 Shovel Down is the location of a

-mixture of monument types including stone rows, a standing stone,
+mixture of prehistoric monument types including stone rows, standing stones,

 and a settlement area with hut circles and an associated field system.